tankalxat34/WindowsUpdates/README.md

 # WindowsUpdates

-PowerShell scripts and `rededit` configs to disable and enable Windows Updates
+PowerShell scripts and `regedit` configs to disable and enable Windows Updates

 ## How to use?